-Culture Holidays 14 Ways to Go Green This Valentine's Day By Margaret Badore Senior Editor Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter based in New York City.
-She started at Treehugger in 2013 and is now the Senior Commerce Editor. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated February 12, 2021 CC BY 2.0.
+Culture Holidays 12 Ways to Go Green This Valentine's Day By Margaret Badore Margaret Badore Facebook Twitter Senior Editor Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter based in New York City.
+She started at Treehugger in 2013 and is now the Senior Commerce Editor.
+Learn about our editorial process Updated February 12, 2021 CC BY 2.0.
 Flickr user Carbon NYC Share Twitter Pinterest Email Culture History Travel Sustainable Fashion Art & Media Holidays Community If Facebook forced me to define my relationship with Valentine's Day, I'd have to select "it's complicated."
 On one hand, it's a good excuse to go on a sugar-high-fueled glittery-pink-heart-shaped spree of sharing the love.
 On the other hand, Valentine's Day has become a horribly shopping-driven holiday that encourages us to commodify our relationships and evaluate how much we're loved by how much someone spends on us.
 Not to mention that it creates a lot of trash from wasteful packaging and cards that may not even make it to the recycling bin.
 So, to reconcile these two impulses, I'm offering this list of ways to share the love with everyone you adore without hating on the environment.
 1. Make an edible Valentine © Margaret Badore Vegan treats will sweeten the day without the waste--since they'll definitely be devoured.
 Consider homemade Sweetheart sugar cookies or chocolate cupcakes with strawberry filling.
 2. Avoid e-waste cards That singing card might be charming, but e-waste is less cute.
 3. Buy fair-trade and rainforest friendly chocolate If you're single or not, this day will involved some sort of chocolate for many people, but cocoa farming is associated with some serious ethical and environmental problems.
 That's why it's important to stick with fair trade chocolate.
 4. Craft a recycled Valentine An old-fashioned homemade Valentine can be way more meaningful than something you find in a store.
 Consider turning scrap paper, pressed flowers, or fabric scraps into cool, handmade cards and tokens of affection.
 5. Shop your closet That scarf you've never worn?
 That book you're not going to re-read?
 Consider re-gifting.
 Or check out Gifteng, a site that helps you give and receive in your area.
 6. Think local If you're going to do some gift shopping or eating out, consider supporting a local business instead of a big chain.
 You can also look for locally made products.
 For example, I recently discovered Bixby chocolate, made here in New York state with ethical cocoa.
 7. Look for organic flowers Rosa y Dani/CC BY 2.0 If flowers are a must, look for organically grown options because cut flowers can be particularly drenched in toxic pesticides.
 If you're not sure about your local florist, you can also order online from Organic Bouquet.
 8. Consider a potted plant Even better than cut flowers, why not give a plant that will last longer than a week?
 9. Choose sustainable wine When it comes to picking a wine, look for the organic label or the Rainforest Alliance seal.
 10. Select ethical jewelry © The Nozomi Project I love jewelry that comes with a beautiful story.
 If jewelry is the only way to delight your beloved, consider browsing Helpsy's selection or supporting the Nozomi Project.
 11. Send the perfect .GIF It definitely won't end up in the waste bin.
-12. Be a green lover You may want to opt for vegan protection, to keep things smooth with organic ingredients, to get good vibes without phthalates or have fun with plastic-free play.
-13. Cuddle Not only does it feel good, it's good for your health.
-14. Do something extra nice.
+12. Do something extra nice.
 Maybe it's making dinner for your mom or maybe it's taking out the compost for your roommate.
 Maybe it's just calling that friend you haven't heard from in a long time.
 I'm sure you can think of something nice to do for the people you care about, and that's what this day should really be all about.